Latest News

 ROI-Global trade in rude health?
 McGeever: Yes, with a catch

-In fact, the goods surplus shrank to the lowest level since 2020.
+In fact, the goods surplus shrank to its lowest level since 2020.
 This is good news for the U.S. economic system, since the declining deficit could contribute to the growth of the economy in the second quarter.

 The same thing is happening in other sectors.
 However, Beijing policymakers and critics will continue to focus on headline dollar figures, particularly the large one, China's total 12-month rolling trade surplus of more than $1 trillion.